WycliffeAssociates/btt-recorder-docs/docs/mainscreens.rst

 * Source Audio Location - If source audio is chosen its location is displayed here.
 You can tap the pencil to change the Source Audio location. ``*``
 ``*`` This opens the screen for selecting the source audio (see Select the Source Audio).

 Tapping the Trashcan icon at the lower-left deletes your project.
-The other icons along the bottom right are for sharing your project (see `Sharing Your Project <https://btt-recorder.readthedocs.io/en/latest/sharing.html>`_).
+The other icons along the bottom right are for sharing your project (see `Sharing Your Recordings <https://btt-recorder.readthedocs.io/en/latest/sharing.html>`_).

 Tap anywhere outside of the Information popup to close it.